soniah/blog/content/posts/2009-03-14-apt-cache-policy.md

   - PalmPilot
   - Ubuntu
 ---
-It&#8217;s years since I&#8217;ve dealt with apt-pinning, so all my knowledge on it has paged-out.
+It's years since I've dealt with apt-pinning, so all my knowledge on it has paged-out.

 <!--more-->

-But I want to use it again because I&#8217;ve backgraded to Ubuntu Gutsy to get my Palm Treo syncing, but I want a few new packages from Hardy or Intrepid.
-(It seems that Palm syncing using the visor module and JPilot [*still* isn&#8217;t working][1], due to an unfixed regression in the kernel.
-Or maybe I just didn&#8217;t look hard enough.
+But I want to use it again because I've backgraded to Ubuntu Gutsy to get my Palm Treo syncing, but I want a few new packages from Hardy or Intrepid.
+(It seems that Palm syncing using the visor module and JPilot [*still* isn't working][1], due to an unfixed regression in the kernel.
+Or maybe I just didn't look hard enough.
 Bah -- I dislike Hardy and Intrepid anyway).

 Anyway, on my (ongoing) apt-pinning travels, I came across a good post on [Simple Pinning][2], and somewhere else read about a neat command I never knew about -- **apt-cache policy** -- it shows what apt thinks the current pinning levels are: